prateeklal/mongo-with-node/README.md

 ## Introduction

-Hello everyone, this application basically is built using minimal tools to give you a boilerplate of a server and a front-end.
+Hello everyone, this application is built using minimal tools to give you a boilerplate of a server and a front-end.
 Please follow the instructions to run it locally.

 ## Installation